BDVickers/bvickers_site/content/home/experience.md

   date_start = "2018-05-01"
   date_end = "2019-05-01"
   description = """
-  Responsibilities included:

-  * Conducted human-subjects research on decision making, how emotions influence decision making, and their neural underpinnings
+  * Conducted human-subjects research on decision making, how emotions influence choice, and their neural underpinnings
   * Consulted on a range of projects in psychology, neuroscience, information science, marketing, public health, medicine, and user experience.
   * Won a Graham Environmental Sustainabiilty Fellowship, ~$40k personally

+  * Methods included:
+    * Experimental designs
+    * Physiological measurement including fMRI, structural neuroanatomy, electrocardiography, respiration, and electrodermal activity
+    * Emotional/affective elicitation and measurement
+    * Experience sampling methods and measurement, i.e., person-measurement via text message
+    * Millisecond-level reaction time
+    * Survey and structured interview methodologies

+  * Research questions included:
+    * Can a quick, internet intervention decrease Ebola anxiety following cases landing in the USA?
+    * How does the way people talk online relate to people's evolving emotional well-being?
+    * Can the way that we talk about causes increase charitable giving?
+Can that be tailored based on an individual's background beliefs?
+    * How does time on Facebook impact students' well-being, grades, and social connections?
+    * Are the values that people place on objects stable over time?
+What ways can they systematically shift?
+    * Are hoarders impulsive generally or is it driven by a desire for certain objects?

   Associated Labs and Professors: